Build the Ultimate Backyard Today & Spend More Time Outside: 6 Useful Tips for Mounting Your TV Outdoors

 Mount Your TV in a Covered Patio

 Standard indoor TVs have certain environmental requirements to operate correctly.
-For instance, most indoor TVs need to be kept in environments with low humidity — between 35 and 50%.
+Most indoor TVs need to be kept in environments with low humidity — between 35 and 50%.
 This makes most TVs unsuitable to mount on an exterior wall of your home.

 Pick an Exterior Wall That Faces South